Also, can we nominate this for "Headline of the Year"?

 Also, her late husband's body was found at the Oregon Culinary Institute, where he worked as a chef.
 Forget TV, this is looking more and more like a feature.

-The funny thing (well, maybe not ha-ha funny, but well, funny) is that if there's anything I've learned from researching crime, and watching both true-life and fictional crime shows, is not how I would get away with a crime, but how I would absolutely not be able to get away with it.
-And one of the first things you learn from any of this is that the first person the cops are going to look at is the spouse.
+The funny thing (well, maybe not ha-ha funny, but well, funny) is that if there's anything I've learned from researching crime and watching both true-life and fictional crime shows, is not how I would get away with a crime, but how I would absolutely not be able to get away with it.
+One of the first things you learn from those shows is that the first person the cops are going to look at is the spouse.
 And when that spouse is the author of "How to Kill Your Husband"...well, you would think Crampton-Brophy would have figured that out as well.
 Apparently not.

 (Disclaimer: Although, as we all know, she's innocent until proven guilty...and if she does turn out to be innocent, well this story just took an even crazier turn.)